Wavelet-Harmonic Integration Methods: Discussion

 where $i_\ell^{(1)}$ is the spherical modified Bessel function of the first kind, and where $r_n^{(\ell)}$ is the radial basis function for $\ket{\phi}= \ket{n \ell m} $.
 The derivation and further details are in Appendix~\ref{sec:gaussian}.

 For a function $f = \sum_i c_i g_i$ that is a sum of gaussians, the coefficients $\langle n \ell m | f \rangle$ are given by a sum of 1d radial integrals of the form \eqref{gi:integral}.
 As with $\mathcal I^{(\ell)}$, a suitably simple choice of $r_n(u)$ permits \eqref{gi:integral} to be integrated analytically, bypassing numeric integration entirely.
-This makes it much easier to perform scans over the parameters of the as-yet-undetected DM streams, for example.
+This makes it much easier to perform scans over the parameters of the as-yet-undetected streams in the DM velocity distribution, for example.

 \paragraph{Other Basis Transformations:}